 When a judge or jury decides a personal injury case, they decide how much each party’s negligence contributed to the accident.
 The total damages are then apportioned according to that finding.
 For example, if the total damages are $50,000, and the defendant was 60% at fault while the plaintiff bore 40% of the blame, then the plaintiff could recover $30,000.

 In California, a plaintiff can even recover if they bear most of the blame.
 In theory, even if you are 99% responsible for an accident and the defendant is only 1% at fault, you are permitted to sue to recover that 1%.
 However, doing so is not necessarily practical.
-Always speak with a lawyer to determine what choices would make the most sense in your situation.
+Always speak with a personal injury lawyer to determine what choices would make the most sense in your situation.

 How a California jury determines comparative fault